I Spy with My Little Eye: Analysis and Detection of Spying Browser Extensions: Conclusion

-\item \textbf{Data Transfer:} An extension has spying behavior if it access user information and stealthily sends that information to untrusted remote server.
-In an extension accesses user information, we aim to check whether the `same' information is being sent to remote untrusted servers or not to flag it as spying or benign.
-As first step, we check if any information is being sent to remote URLs by extracting the URLs and IP addresses from our network capture in the replay-run and live-run.
+\item \textbf{Data Storage:} A spying extension may or may not store user data.
+We look for storage/cookie state before and after the extension is loaded and run to see if any data was stored by the extension on the client side. \item \textbf{Data Transfer:} If an extension accesses user information, we aim to check whether the `same' information is being sent to remote servers.
+As the first step, we check if any information is being sent to remote URLs by extracting the URLs and IP addresses from our network capture in the replay-run and live-run.
 Once we have these requests and the associated remote URLs, we try to decode the information that was sent to these remote URLs.
-We look at the GET parameters and the POST request payload to assess if the same information that was accessed by the extension was indeed sent to the remote URL.
+We investigate the GET parameters and the POST request payload to identify data transfer.
 Sometimes, this information can be in plain text.
-If not, then we try to decode this information by using some decoding functions like base64, double base64 and hex.
-If after decoding, the information being sent matches with the information being accessed, we mark the extension as `spying' if the data access and transfer was happening beyond the functionality of the extension as described on the Chrome Web Store. \end{itemize}
+If not, then we try to decode this information using decoding functions like base64, double base64 and hex.
+If the information being sent matches with the information being accessed, and the data access and transfer was happening beyond the functionality of the extension (as described on the Chrome Web Store), we mark the extension as `spying'.